Laundry Room Services

 Laundry room floods are rare, but not as rare as you might think.
 When they come, they can do catastrophic damage to your home, so it’s a good idea to do some preventative work on your home to make sure it doesn’t happen.

 First, check your valves where the washing machine hoses connect.
-If these are corroded, green, or just generally nasty looking, it’s probably time to have them replaced.
-After all, they could be releasing chemicals into your hoses and your washer that could cause both to malfunction over time.
+If these are corroded, green, or just generally nasty-looking, it’s probably time to have them replaced.
+They could be releasing chemicals into your hoses and your washer that could cause both to malfunction over time.
 You can test them by…

-Next, make sure that you can screw and unscrew your hoses easily.
-This makes it easier to check them for leaks and to replace them when it’s time to do that.
+Next, make sure you can screw and unscrew your hoses easily.
+This makes it easier to check them for leaks and to replace them.
 If they are stuck or corroded onto the valves, you have a couple of options.
-You can use a hacksaw to cut the hose, then split-connect another hose to the old one.
-The best option, though, is to replace the valves.
-A split connector is not nearly as trustworthy as the original screw-on connection, and it’s not usually worth the risk of a laundry room flood.

 If you need new washing machine valves, or you have some questions about how yours is working, we can give you answers.
-Call Wimpy’s Plumbing at (941) 322-1911 to schedule an appointment, or do it through our website.
+Call Wimpy’s Plumbing to schedule an appointment, or do it through our website.
 We’ll get your laundry room working again in no time.